rouze-d/xarchive/README.md

 cat parameter.<target>.txt
 ```

-Result may be up to reach thousands.(i just fix it today by remove duplicate paramater)<br>
+Result may be up to reach thousands (i just fix it today by remove duplicate parameter).<br>
-It takes a long time to test inject paramater.<br>
+It takes a long time to test inject parameter.<br>
 So, you can open parameter.\<target\>.txt and choice some URL parameters you want.<br>
 Save in new your file.<br>